Cetyl Alcohol at a Glance

 Cetyl Alcohol Description

-Cetyl alcohol is a gentle fatty alcohol used as an emollient (moisturizing ingredient), emulsifier, thickener, and carrying agent for other ingredients.
+Cetyl alcohol is a gentle fatty alcohol and covalent (that is, non-ionic) compound.
+Cetyl alcohol is used as an emollient (moisturizing ingredient), emulsifier, thickener, and carrying agent for other ingredients.
 It can be derived naturally, as in coconut fatty alcohol, or made synthetically.
 Both forms are considered safe and effective for skin.

 , the taxonomical infraorder in which whales are classified).